 Hosts: Larix occidentalis Nutt. and L. lyallii Parl.
-(Wood, 1982).
+(Furniss and Carolin, 1977).

-Environmental/Economic Importance: The species attacks distressed trees of pole size, suppressed limbs on larger trees, and slash (Furniss and Carolin, 1977).
+Environmental/Economic Importance: The species attacks distressed trees of pole size, suppressed limbs on larger trees, and slash (Wood, 1982).

-Biology: According to Wood (1982), the biology is similar to that of S. unispinosus LeConte.
+Biology: According to Wood (2004), the biology is similar to that of S. unispinosus LeConte.
 Adults of the latter species form uniramous and biramous parental galleries in the wood, from which larval mines radiate.
 Pupation occurs in the phloem.
 Adult flight periods are in May and July and there are up to two generations per year.

-Phytosanitary Significance: The beetle has been found in Minnesota in barked logs of Larix occidentalis imported from the western United States (Dodds et al., 2004).
-It also has been intercepted in Great Britain in timber imports from Canada (Winter, 1991).
+Phytosanitary Significance: The beetle has been found in Minnesota in barked logs of Larix occidentalis imported from the western United States (Winter, 1991).
+It also has been intercepted in Great Britain in timber imports from Canada (Furniss and Carolin, 1977).
 These examples illustrate the facility with which the species may be moved both intracontinentally and intercontinentally in articles of wood.